nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 ```

-### DNS and Custom domain
+# Challenge 6: Set up DNS for pods

-Validate before configuration
+Validate default out-the-box DNS configuration before configuration

 ```
 shaun@Azure:~/azure-cross-solution-network-architectures$ kubectl get configmaps --namespace=kube-system coredns-custom -o yaml
 ```

 DNS resolution for the AKS cluster can use CoreDNS (DNS service for AKS).
 We will configure this to forward requests to the on-prem domain controller in this example.
-You can also set this in many other modes, please refer to documentation.
+You can also set this in many other modes, please refer to the documentation links above for CoreDNS.
 Ensure that you have routing to the on-prem network.
 A file exists within the repository called ``` coredns-custom-domain.yaml ``` that you can use to forward DNS requests to on-prem for resolution of the on-prem domain.

 ```
 shaun@Azure:~/azure-cross-solution-network-architectures$ cd aks/yaml/dns